raharrison/ryanharrison.co.uk/_posts/2015-12-06-sublime-text-sftp-plugin.md

   - sublime text
 ---

 Amongst one of the best plugins available for Sublime Text 2 & 3 is the SFTP plugin from [wbond](https://wbond.net) (who is known for other great plugins including Alignment, SVN and Package Control itself).
-The SFTP plugin negates the need for using another dedicated SFTP client such as Filezilla when editing documents on a remote server.
+The SFTP plugin negates the need for using another dedicated SFTP client such as FileZilla when editing documents on a remote server.
 From the site, it's features include:

 - Work off of a server - edit and manipulate files and folders
 - Map a local folder to a remote folder